ellysh/dota-auto-chess-picker/README.md

 ![Items Picker](images/readme/items-picker-window.png)

 Start the `items-picker.py` script and click on the item icon.
 The red color will highlight the selected item.
 You will see a description of this item at the bottom of the window.
-Also, the items which can be combined with the selected item will be highlighted.
-The result of the combination will be highlighted with the same color as its components.
+If the item can be combined in the upgrade, it will be marked by the blue color.
+The green color will highlight all components (if they exist) of the selected item.

 Let us consider the screenshot above.
-The select item is Health Ring.
-You can combine it with Regen Ring and Cloak for getting the Hood of Defiance.
-So, all these items are Hood of Defiance by the green color.
-In the same way, Vitality Booster, Stout Shield and Vanguard are highlighted by the yellow color.
+The select item is Maelstorm.
+You can combine it with Hyperstone for getting Mjollnir.
+So, Mjollnir is marked by the blue color.
+You can get Maelstorm by the combination of Javelin and Mithril Hammer.
+Thus, these two items are highlighted by the green color.

 ## Contacts